DynamoDB

 It is just like the primary key.
 It is used to query items by other attributes.

-With each secondary key, DynamoDB will create an internal table.
+With each secondary index, DynamoDB will create an internal table.

 e.g.